mozilla/addon-builder-helper/README.md

 ## Usage ##

-1. If necessary, edit the file `data/addon-config.json` so that it contains the URL(s) for origins that host the Mozilla Add-ons Builder.
+1. If necessary, either edit the file `data/addon-config.json` so that it contains the URL(s) for origins that host the Mozilla Add-ons Builder or set the `extensions.addonBuilderHelper.trustedOrigins` preference in `about:config` to a comma-delimited list of origins.
 The scheme, host, and port of each URL make up its "origin", meaning that the rest of the URL will be ignored when making trust decisions.

 2. All pages under a trusted origin will automatically have a `mozFlightDeck` object added to their `window`